-Page 5 Mark Scheme Syllabus Paper GCE AS/A LEVEL - October/November 2012 9695 61
+Page 5 Mark Scheme Syllabus Paper GCE A LEVEL - October/November 2013 8695 92

-Band 2 18-21 Proficient work
+Band 2 18 - 21 Proficient work

 - K Evidence of proficiency in selecting relevant knowledge to address the question with precise and integrated direct references to the text and supporting quotation.
 There may be evidence of awareness of the contexts in which the literary works studied were written and understood. - U Evidence of intelligent understanding of ways in which writers' choices of structure, form and language shape meanings, with analysis and appreciation of literary methods, effects and contexts. - P Evidence of personal response to the texts, relevant to the question, supported from the text, some originality of thought, straightforward and vigorously articulated, perhaps, rather than penetrating and subtle. - C Expression confident, with some complex ideas expressed with some fluency.
 Structure is sound.
-Literary arguments will be coherent, with progression of ideas through clearly linked paragraphs. - O Considers varying views and argues a case with support from the text.
+Literary arguments will be coherent, with progression of ideas through clearly linked paragraphs.